AI agents

 AI Risk Management for Software Engineering

-Enterprise teams are done debating whether AI will be used in software development.
-It already is.
+Enterprise teams are done debating whether to use AI in software development.
+It is already being used.
 The real question in 2026 is whether you can adopt AI coding at scale without turning your engineering workflow into a major security risk or high-speed data leak.

 Developing threats from 2025 to 2026